 Once you figure out the mysteries of smoking pork ribs your life will never be the same.
 There is just something magical about dem bones!!

 There are two basic types of pork ribs; baby backs and spares.
 The baby backs are small, meaty and come from the loin section of the hog.
 The spares are larger, more flavorful and come from the belly of the hog.
 A whole slab off spare ribs contains a breastbone and a LOT of cartilage which makes cooking them a slow process.
-You can trim up the spares to a more manageable cut by turning them into St Louis style ribs.

 - Cook Time: 4-6 hours